Conduct of a civil trial before the court

 Oral proceedings

-You can defend yourself alone or be assisted by a lawyer.
+You can to act alone before the court or be assisted by a lawyer.

 If you want to enter the court of law or the community court, you are the applicant.

-Depending on the dispute, you must or to have a subpoena, or transmit a request.
+Depending on the dispute, you must either have a subpoena, or fill in a request.

 Warning